aedgar777/maypole-flutter/SETUP.md

    ./scripts/generate-env-for-ci.sh github
    ```
 3. Copy each secret name and value into GitHub manually

+**Note**: These secrets are passed directly to the Flutter build commands via `--dart-define` flags.
+No `.env` files are created or used during CI/CD builds.

 #### 2. Alternative: Use Environment Groups (Recommended)